cerebralnomad/Recipe-Scribe/README.md

 * Automatic formatting of the title to the filename (configurable)
 * Light or Dark mode

-Version 2.0 is considered feature complete at this time. <br>
+Version 3.0 has been completely rewritten to use the Qt toolkit instead of Tkinter. <br>
 I don't plan any further development for the forseeable future, barring any bugs found.<br>
 Get the standlone Linux executable or the AppImage from the [Releases Page](https://github.com/cerebralnomad/Recipe-Scribe/releases/tag/v2.0.1-stable)<br>
 A Flatpak is now available on [Flathub](https://flathub.org/apps/com.cerebralnomad.recipescribe).<br>